TosbackCgusBridge-Bot/CGUs-versions/Geico/Privacy Policy.md

 *   GEICO County Mutual Insurance Company
 *   GEICO Insurance Agency, Inc.

-The Effective Date of the revised Privacy Policy is May 4, 2017.
+The Effective Date of the revised Privacy Policy is June 13, 2019.